 See also: State Patients Boards

 You are three times more likely to die in one hospital than another.
 The fact that one hospital is good at cardiac care does not mean it is good at diabetes care.
 This has been studied (see PLOS One, December 14, 2016).
-You are rolling dice hoping to land in the right place.
+But you cannot learn such facts about where you are being sent.
+All you can do is roll dice hoping to land in the right place.
 The quality ratings of hospitals currently available are wrong as often as they are right, which means they are useless.
-I've covered that elsewhere.
+I’ve covered that elsewhere.
 None of them collect the information most necessary to fix that.

 The collective experience of patients contains all of the information patients need to stop getting injured and bankrupted and mistreated in medicine.
 It just needs to be mined, digested and organized by people who are on our side.

-Patients routinely hook OnStar up to their electronic health records so that the ambulance on the way to their car accident has their health records before it arrives.
-Hook a new Community Patient Agency up to that too.
+(Of course, useful data can be added to the mix from other sources.
+Like patients routinely hook OnStar to their electronic health records so that the ambulance on the way to their car accident has their health records before it arrives.
+A new Community Patient Agency could be connected to that too.
 Microsoft HealthVault is a web platform that stores health and fitness information.
 Indivo offers personally controlled electronic medical records.
 PatientsLikeMe provides technology that helps to collect data from patients.
-And there are others who are making tools that can help us rise above the ignorance imposed in the current milieu, like Bill Syrjala's Med Grid.
+And there are others who are making tools that can help, like Bill Syrjala’s Med Grid.
+And there are pockets like Jonathan Kopke with the “Every Child Succeeds” database, keeping track of forms that nurses and social workers have collected during 470,999 home visits.
+He also created a Web-based program that allowed transplant centers to locate matches based upon blood type, age and immune system proteins among many other factors in order to speed up finding suitable organs quickly.
+Over time it might be possible to coax a way for such efforts to record information in a way accessible to us.
+What else might be found along the way?)

 It is naive to let people with tremendous power